Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch01_Whole_numbers.md

 **Divisive identity**: The number 1.

 (Propiedad del cociente uno de la división)
-**Division property of quotient one**: any non zero number divided by itself gives a quotient of 1.
+**Division property of quotient one**: any nonzero number divided by itself gives a quotient of 1.

 > Division property of quotient one
 >